 Residency type (renter or homeowner)

 Once the written request and petition in support is received, the Department of Traffic and Transportation will study the installation of all-way stop control at the requested location using traffic engineering standards.
 In addition, other government or private entities which own or maintain impacted streets will be notified of the study, and their approval may be needed in addition to the Department of Traffic and Transportation.
+Approval is also required from emergency responders (police, fire department, EMS) as the addition of a stop sign could impact their response time.

 Once the study has been completed and reviewed by Department of Traffic and Transportation staff, the requestor will be notified of the results.